worldbank/ExtractTBSHash/README.md

 ### Release Notes
    - Requires  : PowerShell V5 on Windows 11 24H2 (Constrained Language Mode is fine) - it fails on older OS with PS v4.0
+   - Distribution includes CreateSignerPolicy.ps1 script from Microsoft's ACfB Policy Design Wizard (Open Source).
+For this distributiion it has been digitally signed.
    - Version   : see $patchVer
    - Contacts  : sazari@worldbankgroup.org